na-stewart/sanic-security/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-sanic-security is an authentication and authorization library made easy.
+Sanic Security is an authentication and authorization library made easy.
 Specifically designed for use with [Sanic](https://github.com/huge-success/sanic).
-This library comes packed with features such as:
+This library is designed to be easy, convenient, and contains a variety of features that each easy to implement:

 * SMS and email verification
 * Easy login and registering